pydicom/deid/docs/_docs/user-docs/recipe-groups.md

 It could be that you want to generate a list of _values_ extracted from the dicom to use as flags for checking other fields.
-For example, if I know that the Patient's ID is in PatiendID, I would want to extract the patient's name from that field, and then search across fields looking for any instance of a first or last name.
+For example, if I know that the Patient's ID is in PatientID, I would want to extract the patient's name from that field, and then search across fields looking for any instance of a first or last name.
 This is the purpose of the `%values` group.
 Instead of defining rules to create a list of fields, we write rules to extract values.
 Let's take a look at an